stephanrauh/AngularPrime-Dart/README.md

 =================

 AngularPrime-Dart is a Dart port of Rudy de Busscher's AngularPrime component library.

+<b>Compatibility:</b>
-It also runs in native Javascript (by using Dart's cross-compiler dart2js).
+Albeit AngularPrime-Dart is developed in Dart, it also runs in native Javascript (by using Dart's cross-compiler dart2js).

+However, currently it *may* not be compatible to Internet Explorer and Firefox.
+These browsers require a polyfill I have just started to integrate with AngularPrime-Dart.

 Have a look at the <a href="http://showcase.angularfaces.com/AngularPrimeDart/">showcase</a> and the project blog at http://www.beyondjava.net.